sedaprotocol/seda-overlay-ts/PLAN.md

   parseBlock(block: Block, blockResults: BlockResultsResponse): ParsedTransaction[] parseSedaMessage(message: Any): ParsedMessage | null extractDataRequestId(message: ParsedMessage): string | null
+  extractDataRequestAttributes(message: ParsedMessage): DataRequestAttributes | null
   isSuccessfulTransaction(txResult: ExecTxResult): boolean

-}
+  // NOTE: All DR attributes extracted from message.value (transaction arguments)
+  // NOT from blockchain events which are unreliable and not in getBlock query }
 ```